 Does this apply to all rough sleepers?

 No, there are exceptions.
 People assessed as high risk by mental health services, police or probation workers are not placed in B&B's.
-A high risk person is aggressive, violent or threatening violence.
-In these circumstances, the team will discuss with our Housing Services Manager and record the details.
+The Housing Options Team will discuss what options are available with the people involved.

 What happens if someone doesn't want emergency accommodation?